Nchrist89/In-Command/testing.md

 The three unused variables are being used and are used when selecting a difficulty, the variable is then used in conjunction with the ApiAddress variable which stores the difficulty selected.

-The fourth variable submitScore is actually a function name and I am unsure why this is showing as a variable.
+The fourth variable 'submitScore' is actually a function name and I am unsure why this is showing as a variable.

 ## Lighthouse Testing